nikdanilov/whisper-obsidian-plugin/README.md

 ## ⚙️ Installation

-1. Download the latest release of the Whisper plugin from the [GitHub repository](https://github.com/nikdanilov/whisper-obsidian-plugin/releases).
-2. Extract `manifest.json`, `main.js`, `styles.css` from the downloaded release into the `plugins/obsidian-whisper-plugin` folder within your Obsidian vault.
+1. Download `manifest.json`, `main.js`, `styles.css` from the [GitHub repository](https://github.com/nikdanilov/whisper-obsidian-plugin/releases) into the `plugins/obsidian-whisper-plugin` folder within your Obsidian vault.
-3. Click on `Reload plugins` button inside `Settings > Community plugins`.
+2. Click on `Reload plugins` button inside `Settings > Community plugins`.
-4. Locate the "Obsidian Whisper" plugin and enable it.
+3. Locate the "Obsidian Whisper" plugin and enable it.
-5. In the plugin settings include your OpenAI API key.
+4. In the plugin settings include your OpenAI API key.

 ## 🎯 How to Use